CCT-token/compiler-compiler-technology/README.md

 )

-As a result of phase 2.3 the following C++ source files are generated:
+As a result of phase 2.3 (from Architecture diagram) the following C++ source files are generated:
 - metaGenerator.h
 - metaKeyWordDefinition.h
 - metaParser.h